surifirstpin/biplus_documentation/docs/README.md

 Bi+ offers white label solutions to completely  re-brand bi+ reports and serve from

-Bi+ friendly whitelabel solutions gives
+Bi+ friendly whitelabel solutions gives you an ability to add the interactive reports into your own brand.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTE4NjMwMjcwXX0=
+eyJoaXN0b3J5IjpbMTU5ODg4OTE4Ml19
 -->